Skip to content

 Figure 15-8 Initial state

-As shown in Figure 15-9, if we now move the long partition \(j\) closer to the short partition \(i\), the capacity will definitely decrease.
+As shown in Figure 15-9, if we now move the taller partition \(j\) inward toward the shorter partition \(i\), the capacity will definitely decrease.

-This is because after moving the long partition \(j\), the width \(j-i\) definitely decreases; and since height is determined by the short partition, the height can only remain unchanged (\(i\) is still the short partition) or decrease (the moved \(j\) becomes the short partition).
+This is because after moving the taller partition \(j\), the width \(j-i\) definitely decreases.
+Since the height is determined by the shorter partition, the height can only stay the same (\(i\) remains the shorter partition) or decrease (\(j\) becomes the shorter partition after being moved).

 State after moving the long partition inward